jesserichmanNYC/blog/content/post/pumba_docker_netem.md

 ## Introduction

-Microservice architecture is one of the most important software architecture practices, that became tremendously popular during last years.
-The Docker technology enables microservice architecture: it helps to develop, deploy and operate distributed applications, composed from hundreds of micro-services, packaged into Docker containers.
-While development and deployment of such applications became a common knowledge today, creating realistic and useful testing environment still remains a challenge.
-One of these challenges is related to the complexity of reproducing different network failures.
-Network is an arterial system of any distributed application.
-Thoroughly testing of distributed application requires complex and realistic network test environments.
+Microservice architecture has been adopted by software teams as a way to deliver business value faster.
+Container technology enables delivery of microservices into any environment.
+Docker has accelerated this by providing an easy to use toolset for development teams to build, ship, and run distributed applications.
+These applications can be composed of hundreds of microservices packaged in Docker containers.

+In a recent NGINX [survey](https://www.nginx.com/resources/library/app-dev-survey/) [Finding #7], the “biggest challenge holding back developers” is the trade-off between quality and speed.
+As Martin Fowler indicates, [testing strategies in microservices architecture](http://martinfowler.com/articles/microservice-testing) can be very complex.
+Creating a realistic and useful testing environment is an aspect of this complexity.

+One challenge is **simulating network failures** to ensure **resiliency** of applications and services.

+The network is a critical arterial system for ensuring reliability for any distributed application.
+Network conditions are different depending on where the application is accessed.
+Network behavior can greatly impact the overall application availability, stability, performance, and user experience (UX).
+It’s critical to simulate and understand these impacts before the user notices.
+Testing for these conditions requires conducting realistic network tests.

-Once you deploy Docker containers on some Docker cluster, all communication between containers happens over the network.
-These containers can run on the same host, different hosts, different networks and even different datacenters.
-Network behavior and it's properties have a great impact on overall application availability, stability and performance.
+After Docker containers are deployed in a cluster, all communication between containers happen over the network.
+These containers run on a single host, different hosts, different networks, and in different datacenters.

+> How can we test for the impact of network behavior on the application?
+What can we do to emulate different network properties between containers on a single host or among clusters on multiple hosts?

-## Network Emulation
+## Pumba with Network Emulation

-> So, what can you do to emulate different network properties, like: delay, packer loss, packet corruption and others?
-And even more: how can you emulate different network properties between containers, regardless of real network conditions or even if containers are running on the the same host?

-It happens, that Linux has a built-in network emulation capabilities, starting from kernel 2.6.7 (first released 14 years ago).
-Linux allows to show and manipulate traffic control settings, using [tc](http://man7.org/linux/man-pages/man8/tc.8.html) tool (available in [iproute2](https://wiki.linuxfoundation.org/networking/iproute2) package). [netem](http://man7.org/linux/man-pages/man8/tc-netem.8.html) is an extension (queueing discipline) of the `tc` tool, that allows emulation of different network properties, like: *delay*, *packet loss*, *packer reorder*, *duplication*, *corruption* and *bandwidth rate*.

-`netem` is a very powerful tool, that can help you to simulate realistic testing network conditions for your distributed application.
-I highly recommend to take a closer look at it - it's a Swiss knife of network emulation.

-## Pumba `netem`

-[Pumba](https://github.com/gaia-adm/pumba) is a tool, we developed for our own use.
-Pumba is a chaos testing tool for Docker containers, inspired by [Netflix Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey).
-The main difference, that it works with containers instead of VMs.
-Pumba can kill, stop and restart running Docker containers or pause all processes within specified containers.
+[Pumba](https://github.com/gaia-adm/pumba) is a chaos testing tool for Docker containers, inspired by [Netflix Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey).
+The main benefit is that it works with containers instead of VMs.
+Pumba can kill, stop, restart running Docker containers or pause processes within specified containers.
 We use it for resilience testing of our distributed applications.
-Resilience testing confirms that the system recovers from expected or unexpected events without loss of data or functionality.
-Pumba helps to simulate such events for distributed and containerized application.
+Resilience testing ensures reliability of the system.
+It allows the team to verify their application recovers correctly regardless of any event (expected or unexpected) without any loss of data or functionality.
+Pumba simulates these events for distributed and containerized applications.

+### Pumba `netem`

-Lately, we enhanced Pumba adding a network emulation capabilities, starting with *delay* and *packet loss*.
-Now it's possible to apply *delay* or *packet loss* on any Docker container.
-Under the hood, Pumba uses linux kernel traffic control (`tc`) with `netem` queueing discipline.
-So, in order to make it work, you need to add `iproute2` package to your Docker images, that you want to test.
-Some base Docker images already include `iproute2` package, but you need to check.
+We enhanced [Pumba](https://github.com/gaia-adm/pumba) with network emulation capabilities starting with *delay* and *packet loss*.
+Using `pumba netem` command we can apply *delay* or *packet loss* on any Docker container.
+Under the hood, **Pumba** uses Linux kernel traffic control ([tc](http://man7.org/linux/man-pages/man8/tc.8.html)) with [netem](http://man7.org/linux/man-pages/man8/tc-netem.8.html) queueing discipline.
+To work, we need to add [iproute2](https://wiki.linuxfoundation.org/networking/iproute2) to Docker images, that we want to test.
+Some base Docker images already include [iproute2](https://wiki.linuxfoundation.org/networking/iproute2) package.

+Pumba `netem delay` and `netem loss` commands can emulate network *delay* and *packet loss* between Docker containers, even on a single host.

+Linux has a built-in network emulation capabilities, starting from kernel 2.6.7 (released 14 years ago).
+Linux allows us to manipulate traffic control settings, using [tc](http://man7.org/linux/man-pages/man8/tc.8.html) tool, available in [iproute2](https://wiki.linuxfoundation.org/networking/iproute2); [netem](http://man7.org/linux/man-pages/man8/tc-netem.8.html) is an extension (*queueing discipline*) of the tc tool.
+It allows emulation of network properties — *delay*, *packet loss*, *packer reorder*, *duplication*, *corruption*, and *bandwidth rate*.

+**Pumba** `netem` commands can help development teams simulate realistic network conditions as they build, ship, and run microservices in Docker containers.

-Pumba wraps low level `netem` options and greatly simplifies its usage.
-There is no magic, but a lot of code had beed written to make it easier to emulate different network properties for running Docker containers.
+**Pumba** with low level `netem` options, greatly simplifies its usage.
+We have made it easier to emulate different network properties for running Docker containers.

-Currently Pumba can modify egress traffic only, by adding *delay* or *packet loss*, for specified container(s).
-Target containers can be specified by name (single name or space separated list of names) or by RE2 regular expression.
-Pumba modifies container network only for defined duration and once time is passed, Pumba restores original network properties.
-Pumba will also restore original connection when you will gracefully shutdown the `pumba` process (with `Ctrl-C`) or stop Pumba container (with `docker stop`).
+In the current release, **Pumba** modifies *egress* traffic only by adding *delay* or *packet loss* for specified container(s).
+Target containers can be specified by name (single name or as a space separated list) or via regular expression ([RE2](https://github.com/google/re2/wiki/Syntax)). **Pumba** modifies container network conditions for a specified duration.
+After a set time interval, **Pumba** restores normal network conditions. **Pumba** also restores the original connection with a graceful shutdown of the `pumba` process `Ctrl-C` or by stopping the **Pumba** container with `docker stop` command.

-Another supported option, is an ability to apply IP (or IP range) filter to the network emulation.
-In this case, Pumba will modify outgoing traffic for specified IP and will leave other outgoing traffic unchanged.
-Using this feature, you can change network properties only for specific inter-container connections and also for specific Docker networks (each Docker network has its own IP range).
+An option is available to apply an IP range filter to the network emulation.
+With this option, **Pumba** will modify outgoing traffic for specified IP and will leave other outgoing traffic unchanged.
+Using this option, we can change network properties for a specific inter-container connection(s) as well as specific Docker networks — each Docker network has its own IP range.

-Pumba tool can be downloaded as precompiled binary (for Windows, Linux and MacOS) from GitHub project [release page](https://github.com/gaia-adm/pumba/releases), or you can use already prepared Pumba [Docker image](https://hub.docker.com/r/gaiaadm/pumba).
-Whatever option you like.

-## Pumba delay: `netem delay`
+### Pumba delay: `netem delay`

-Lets start with very simple demo.
-Here we will run two Docker containers: one is running `ping` command and other is Pumba Docker container, that adds 3 seconds network *delay* to the first container for 1 minute.
-After 1 minute, Pumba container restores the network connection properties of the first container and exits.
+To demonstrate, we’ll run two Docker containers: one is running a `ping` command and the other is **Pumba** Docker container, that adds 3 seconds network *delay* to the ping container for 1 minute.
+After 1 minute, **Pumba** container restores the network connection properties of the ping container as it exits gracefully.

+{{< figure src="https://asciinema.org/a/82428.png" link="https://asciinema.org/a/82430?t=7" title="Pumba [netem delay] demo" >}}

 ```
 # open two terminal windows: (1) and (2)